-The federal Canada Research Chair Program (CRCP) has announced that nominations for new chair positions will not be peer reviewed, except in the case where a nomination is of someone who has self-identified within one or more of the following federally designated groups: people with disabilities, Indigenous people, racialized people, women, and/or people from minoritized gender identity groups, until such time as all established targets for representation are met for each of these groups.
-Therefore, UBC is currently restricted in the recruitment, selection, and nomination of Canada Research Chairs (CRCs) until it can achieve, and continue to achieve, the established targets.
+The federal Canada Research Chair Program (CRCP) has announced that nominations for new chair positions will not be peer reviewed, except in the case where a nomination is of someone who has self-identified within one or more of the following federally designated groups: Indigenous people, people with disabilities, racialized people, women, and/or people from minoritized gender identity groups, until such time as all established targets for proportional representation comparable to the Canadian population are met for each of these groups.
+Therefore, UBC is currently restricted in the recruitment, selection, and nomination of Canada Research Chairs (CRCs) until it can achieve, and continue to achieve, the established proportional representation.

 In May 2017, the CRCP advised universities that there was a need for greater transparency and accountability in the processes used to allocate, select, and support chairholders to ensure that institutional equity and diversity targets were met.
-With over 200 CRCs, UBC has developed the CRC Equity, Diversity, and Inclusion Action Plan (EDIAP) to address any inequities that are currently experienced by individuals and to ensure greater transparency in the allocation, selection, and renewal processes for chairholders.
+With over 200 CRCs at that time, UBC developed the CRC Equity, Diversity, and Inclusion Action Plan (EDIAP) to address any systemic inequities experienced by individuals and to ensure greater transparency in the allocation, selection, and renewal processes for chairholders.
 For more information about the EDIAP, see UBC's Commitment to Equity, Diversity and Inclusion within the CRC Program.

 On July 31, 2019, the Tri-agency Institutional Programs Secretariat released an Addendum to the 2006 Canadian Human Rights Settlement Agreement.
-This Addendum outlines a number of measures that will be implemented in the CRCP over the coming years.
-In addition, Employment and Social Development Canada published Canadian Workforce Availability data for the last three census years on June 27, 2019, including national data for designated equity groups: women, racialized groups, persons with disabilities, and Indigenous peoples.
+This Addendum outlines a number of measures that are being implemented in the CRCP over the coming years.